vkatari10/trading-bot/README.md

   - Prevent feature misalignment by ensuring every service uses the same config setup
   - Think of the config like a contract that every other service must agree to
 - Decoupled Systems
-  - All services are seperated and independent
+  - All services are separated and independent
   - At Runtime
     - The ML Model runs on its own server
-    - The Go runtime computes features and recieves inferences via HTTP REST calls
+    - The Go runtime computes features and receives inferences via HTTP REST calls

 This design allows for independent parts to be scaled and improved without affecting other systems